anasderkaoui/AutoRCX/SLAM/README.md

 - Map overlapping problem ➜ Make sure the LiDAR is placed on a stable support and is not vibrating or shaking or making sudden moves and rotations.
 The LiAR should be moving very smoothly and slowly in order for the SLAM algorithm to generate a smooth single map.

 ### Keywords: SLAM, Odometry, Lidar, TF, map, base_footprint, IMU.
-*Different models were tested but not all of them.
+*Various models were tested, but not all of them.